JeroenVdb/FileBinder/README.md

 #### Settings

-- remember_groups: wether of not to remember the window layout + group arrangement of the saved binder
+- remember_groups (default: true): wether of not to remember the window layout + group arrangement of the saved binder

 ![My image](https://raw.github.com/JeroenVdb/FileBinder/master/filebinder-screenshots.png)